CatalysmsServerManager/docs/docs/en/CSMM/advanced-feature-guide-scoreboard.md

 {{setVar (append "Animals-killed-by-" player.name) (add (getVar (append "Animals-killed-by-" player.name)) 1)}}
 ```

+That goes in the `Commands` section of the hook we just made.

 Say a player called Edward122 kills a boar and it is his very first animal.
 In the playground's variables section (under experiments) you will see a variable named "Animals-killed-by-Edward122" with a value of 1.

 As the killing goes, the number will increase.
 Remember that zombie animals count as zombies only, so they don't add up to this.